drmonkeysee/ecs-scheduler/README.md

 The supported persistence technologies are:

-- **SQLite**: local database file; useful to avoid network failures or additional AWS service charges for storage
+- **SQLite**: local database file; useful to avoid network failures or additional AWS service charges for storage but if used in docker will be destroyed along with the container unless the file is part of a mounted volume
-- **S3**: store jobs as individual JSON S3 objects; supports optional key prefix so you do not need a dedicated bucket for ECS Scheduler
+- **S3**: store jobs as objects in an S3 bucket; supports optional key prefix if you do not want to dedicate a bucket to ECS Scheduler
 - **DynamoDB**: store jobs as key-value items in a DynamoDB table
 - **Elasticsearch**: store jobs in an Elasticsearch index